 Bringing in outside help

 If repeated attempts to contact the customer and collect your payment have failed, it's time to call in backup.
-Here are three options to help you get the money you're due.
+Here are two options to help you get the money you're due.

-Collection agencies: A debt collection agency is a company that specializes in recovering payments that are typically more than 90 days past due.
-The company will take the task of following up with the customer off of your hands, using tried-and-true tactics to get the individual to pay.
-This Business News Daily article contains more information on when and how to hire a collection agency.
+Collection agencies: A debt collection agency specializes in recovering payments that are typically more than 90 days past due.
+The service takes the task of following up with the customer off of your hands, using tried-and-true tactics to get the individual to pay.
+This Business News Daily article contains more information on when and how to hire a collection agency, and it provides our recommendations of reputable collection agencies.

 "We do a very honest cost analysis when considering a lawsuit," said Giordano.
 "Is the total cost (financial, emotional, time, energy, etc.) greater than the amount to be recovered?
 If it's more work to recover the $500 than it's worth, just learn the lesson, put in a system so it doesn't happen again, and move on."